outermedia/solr-fusion/src/main/doc/user-guide.md

 * __mapFacetValue__ - whether the values being mapped belong to a facet (java.lang.Boolean); if true a ScriptType has to adjust the __facetWordCount__ when either the order or number of the values beeing mapped is changed.
 * __mapHighlightValue__ - signals whether a highlight value is mapped
+* __queryTarget__ - an enumeration value of: "all", "filter-query", "query" or "highlight-query".
+If unset the current ScriptType's invocation is not working on a query part.
+* __responseTarget__ - an enumeration value of: "all", "facet", "document" or "highlight".
+If unset the current ScriptType's invocation is not working on a response part.

 Outgoing: To be set by scripting languages only.
 Java implementations return an object of org.outermedia.solrfusion.types.TypeResult.